On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: Introduction

 If $\dim(X)=2$ and $X$ is irreducible, but not Bruhat--Tits, then we say that $X$ is \textbf{exotic}.
 Some of the known constructions of exotic affine buildings and lattices acting on them are referenced in \S\ref{sec:ReviewExotic} below.

-The simplest case of exotic affine buildings, which has been the most studied so far and will be of core interest in this paper, is that of buildings of type $\tld{A}_2$.
-Let us recall that (locally finite) $\tld{A}_2$-buildings may be characterized among simply connected $2$-dimensional simplicial complexes by the property that the link of every vertex is the incidence graph of a (finite) projective plane; this follows from \cite[Th.~7.3]{CharneyLytchak}.
-From the classification, it follows that the locally finite Bruhat--Tits buildings of type $\tld{A}_2$ are precisely those associated with $\mathrm{PGL}_3(D)$, where $D$ is a finite dimensional division algebra over a local field $k$.
-Thus a locally finite $\tld A_2$-building is exotic if and only if it is not isomorphic to the Bruhat--Tits building of such a group $\mathrm{PGL}_3(D)$.
+The simplest and most studied exotic affine buildings are those of type $\widetilde{A}_2$.
+They will be of core interest in this paper.
+Let us recall that (locally finite) $\widetilde{A}_2$-buildings may be characterized among simply connected $2$-dimensional simplicial complexes by the property that the link of every vertex is the incidence graph of a (finite) projective plane; this follows from \cite[Th.~7.3]{CharneyLytchak}.
+From the classification, it follows that the locally finite Bruhat--Tits buildings of type $\widetilde{A}_2$ are precisely those associated with $\mathrm{PGL}_3(D)$, where $D$ is a finite dimensional division algebra over a local field $k$ (see \cite[Chapter~28]{WeissBook}).
+Thus a locally finite $\widetilde A_2$-building is exotic if and only if it is not isomorphic to the Bruhat--Tits building of such a group $\mathrm{PGL}_3(D)$.

 Our first main result, whose proof occupies the major part of this paper, is the following.